MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 ### Moving from WS-Federation to OpenID Connect

 Starting with 2022 release wave 1 (version 20), Business Central supports the OpenID Connect (OIDC) protocol for Azure AD authentication.
 In previous releases, Azure AD authentication in Business Central used WS-Federation (Web Services Federation Language).
-OpenID Connect (OIDC) is a modern protocol, built on OAuth 2.0.
-It comes with a standard authentication library.
+[OpenID Connect](https://openid.net/connect/) is a modern protocol that's built on OAuth 2.0 and has a standard authentication library.
+For more information about OpenID Connect, see [Microsoft identity platform and OpenID Connect protocol](azure/active-directory/develop/v2-protocols-oidc).

-WS-Federation support in Business Central is deprecated, and will be removed completely in version 21.
-If you're running version 20, you have the option to configure WS-Federation.
+With the introduction of OpenID Connect, WS-Federation support in Business Central has been deprecated and will be removed in a later release.
+Until it's removed, you can configure Azure AD authentication to use WS-Federation instead OpenID Connect.

 ## See Also